Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

 The goal of this section is to examine what becomes of the maximisation approach for a specific extension of the exponential family distribution, which we will refer to as \emph{exponential linear mixture} (ELM) family.
 The ELM family will in particular encompass the Student's $t$ distribution with mean $m$, covariance matrix $\Sigma$ and $\nut$ degrees of freedom which can be defined as the continuous mixture

 where $\check{\tau}_{\nut}$ denotes the $\chi^2$ distribution with $\nut$ degrees of freedom.
 As a result, building a maximisation approach within the ELM family will lead to new iterative schemes for variational families that go beyond the cases considered thus far.
 To this end, let us first provide a precise definition of the ELM family we want to study and introduce the main assumptions of this section.
-Note that all the proofs from \Cref{sec:partial-mixture-expo-family} are deferred to \Cref{sec:proof:mix:exp}.
+All the proofs from \Cref{sec:partial-mixture-expo-family} are deferred to \Cref{sec:proof:mix:exp}.

-\subsubsection{The (E)LM family: definition and notation}
+\subsubsection{The (E)LM Family: Definition and Notation}